 Mapping Optimal Business Locations in Chicago

-I wondered if this type of functionality might be useful for us and began asking members of our team and their clients.
-There was interest, but also skepticism about whether it would work in a market as large as Chicago.
+While researching other economic development organizations, I found that many of them featured mapping tools with data including real estate and incentive programs to help companies needing to make location decisions.
+I wondered if this type of tool might be useful for us, and as I interviewed members of our team and their clients I did uncover interest, but also skepticism about whether it would work in a market as large as Chicago.

-Using the Google Maps API, Open Layers and some of Palantir’s coding wizardry, the tool that we call Site Selector took shape.
+The Google Maps API, and Open Layers combined with some of Palantir’s coding wizardry, gave the Site Selector app its shape.
 Now we could easily add geo-data to help our clients intuitively uncover optimal locations.
-For example, a user could layer universities, industrial districts, Enterprise Zones, and industrial real estate so they could triangulate an optimal location.
-Many of the map layers came from the City of Chicago’s Data Portal where hundreds of datasets are published.
+For example, a user could layer universities, industrial districts, Enterprise Zones, and industrial real estate in order to triangulate an optimal location.
+Many of the map layers came from the City of Chicago’s Data Portal where hundreds of datasets were published.

-Commercial real estate listings proved to be more difficult find.
-There are various sources in existance but we couldn’t find anything that would be easily publishable as a geo-feed in Site Selector until we came across Rofo.com.
-They’re a web service that allows commercial realtors to publish listings, and makes it easy and free for site hunters to search for what’s available.
-We built a partnership with them to provide us with a free geo-feed of their available listings in Chicago.
+Commercial real estate listings proved to be the most difficult find.
+There were various sources available, but none that allowed us to publish them as a geo-feed in Site Selector, until we came across Rofo.com, a web service that allows commercial realtors to publish listings, making it easy and free for site hunters to search for what’s available.
+We built a partnership with them to provide us a geo-feed of their crowdsourced, available listings in Chicago.